amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ![ECS Service Confirmation](images/03-ecs-service-confirm.png)

 4\.
-Subscribe the ALB endpoint to the SNS order topic using the [API Key Management Portal](https://www.interstella.trade/getkey.html) to start receiving orders from Interstella HQ and test your service.
+Subscribe the ALB endpoint to the SNS order topic using the [API Key Management Portal](https://www.interstella.trade/getkey.html) to start receiving orders from Interstella HQ to test your service.

 First you need the public DNS name of your ALB endpoint.
 Go to the EC2 Dashboard, click on **Load Balancers** under the **Load balancing** section of the left menu.
 Select the ALB you created and look for the **DNS Name** listed in the Description tab.